rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 The only valid Payloads are empty or "?".
 This topic cannot be used to <i>control</i> objects.
 ### Special Counting Payload
-The MQTT plug-in has special handling to provide a "counting" feature.
+The MQTT Plug-in has special handling to provide a "counting" feature.
 Certain MQTT messages will <i>increment</i> selected variable(s) each time the message is received.
 To activate this feature, create either an external device or internal object with either one or two variables selected.
 Then, in the "Count Payload Text" of the <b>Settings Tab</b>, enter the text that will indicate "Count".